Burkitt's Lymphoma Fund for Africa

 BOARD OF DIRECTORS

-Ned Palmer, Secretary and Treasurer.
+Ned Palmer, Treasurer.
 Ned holds a Masters Degree in Business Administration from Harvard University.
 Over the last 25 years he has served in various leadership positions as a director of nonprofit organizations, including the Woodland Park Zoological Society, Helpline House of Bainbridge Island and Housing Resources Board.
 Mr. Palmer retired in 2007 as a Senior Vice President of Bank of America where he specialized in municipal finance.

 Henry Burkitt, Director.
 Henry is a London-based professional lobbyist and government affairs specialist, with a primary focus on healthcare and life sciences.
 His clients have included a number of pharmaceutical companies, health charities and UK National Health Service bodies.
 He is currently responsible for managing the primary care and oncology government affairs portfolios for Pfizer in the UK.
 He has previously served as Head of Government Affairs and Policy for Novartis Pharmaceuticals in the UK, as an account manager for a major UK communications company, and as a Parliamentary Researcher for two Members of Parliament.
 Henry is the great nephew of Denis Burkitt, the physician who identified and first documented the incidence of Burkitt's lymphoma.